-- 1. Call CheckObjectCoercible passing the this value as its argument. - 2.
-Let string be the result of calling ToString, giving it the this value as its argument.
+- 1. ReturnIfAbrupt(CheckObjectCoercible(this value)). - 2.
+Let string be the result of calling ToString, giving it the this value as its argument. - 3.
+ReturnIfAbrupt(string).

 If searchValue is a regular expression (an object that has a [[NativeBrand]] internal property whose value is NativeRegExp), do the following: If searchValue.global is false, then search string for the first match of the regular expression searchValue.
 If searchValue.global is true, then search string for all matches of the regular expression searchValue.
 Do the search in the same manner as in String.prototype.match, including the update of searchValue.lastIndex.
 Let m be the number of left capturing parentheses in searchValue (using NcapturingParens as specified in 15.10.2.1).